altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~This time to a familiar book store.
 An old women was showing her a book.
 On the page, she could see it.
+Strange symbols and patterns.
 She saw it burn into her mind~
 'M::AT...'
-*The old woman looked up, at Martha*
+*The old woman looked up, at Martha looking in*
 ~A cold stare, on saying 'you don't belong her'~ *Martha moved back into the void*
 ~Time slow due to her sudden panic.